demidenm/PyReliMRI/docs/icc_funcs.rst

 In future iterations of the `PyReliMRI` package the option of running ICCs for 1 of the 18 specified \
 `Nilearn Atlases <https://nilearn.github.io/dev/modules/datasets.html>`_

-* `What if the list of sessions, e.g., session 1 and session 2, are in different order?` \
+* `How many sessions can I use with this package?` \

+In theory, you can use add into `multisession_list = [sess1, sess2, sess3, sess4, sess5]` any wide range of values.
+As the code is currently written this will restructure and label the sessions accordingly.
+The key aspect \
-This will cause an error in the calculations.
-We cannot assume for the files the naming structure.
-So the function is \
+is that subjects and runs are in the order that is required.
+We cannot assume for the files the naming structure. \
-flexible to inputs of 3D nifti images the function will not assume to naming rules of the files.
+The function is flexible to inputs of 3D nifti images and will not assume to naming rules of the files.
 As a result, the \
-order for subjects in session 1 = [1, 2, 3, 4, 5] but be the same in session 2 = [1, 2, 3, 4, 5].
+order for subjects in session 1 = [1, 2, 3, 4, 5] must be the same in session 2 = [1, 2, 3, 4, 5].
 If there are not, \
-the resulting estimates will be incorrect.
-They will be incorrect because across sessions you may enounter same-different \
+the *resulting estimates will be incorrect*.
+They will be incorrect because across sessions you may enounter same/different \
 subjects instead of same-same across sessions.